-RF-PTCAS application should be completed online and application fee should be received by December 9th for consideration
+RF-PTCAS application should be completed online and application fee should be received by the deadline for consideration.

 Didactic training begins end of June.
 Clinical training begins the first week of July.
 Specific start dates will be communicated to the resident in the acceptance letter.

 Minimum eligibility requirements for acceptance to TIRR Memorial Hermann Neurologic Physical Therapy Residency Program: